overture-stack/website/markdown/documentation/song/admin/schemas/index.md

 ---

 # JSON Schema

-Data is submitted to Song in JSON format.
-All data uploads are validated against a data model schema.
-Song ensures that all submitted data meets the desired structure and allowed values.
-To validate metadata at the time of submission, Song leverages [JSON Schema](https://json-schema.org/).
-JSON Schema provides a vocabulary for the structural validation of JSON formatted data, for example, ensuring that required fields are present, or that the contents of a field matches the desired data type or allowed values.
+Song utilizes [JSON Schema](https://json-schema.org/) to validate metadata during submission.
+Data is submitted to Song in JSON format and undergoes validation against the data model schema.
+This schema ensures the presence of required fields and validates the contents of each field, ensuring adherence to the desired data type and allowed values.
+This validation process preserves the integrity and quality of the metadata within Song.

 # Analysis Schemas

-Metadata is collected as `analysis` in Song.
-An analysis is composed of the complete metadata record and the corresponding a set of data files, all grouped as an JSON object.
+In Song, metadata is captured and submitted as **analyses**.
+An analysis represents a complete metadata record that includes references to the corresponding data files, all grouped as a single JSON object.

-Analysis types, objects that contain specific sets of data related to a type of file or experiment, are defined as `schemas`.
-A schema is composed of two portions:
+When submitting an analysis to Song, you need to specify the desired **schema** (data model) to be used for validation.
+This is defined in your analysis file using the `analysis type` field.

+The schema associated with the analysis type consists of two parts:

-- a minimal, base data model that is defined for patient data
+1. A minimal, **base schema** that is defined for patient data.

-- a dynamic schema uploaded by a Song administrator.
-The dynamic schema is extremely flexible, in order to encode any desired business rules that submitted data must comply to.
+2. A flexible **dynamic schema** that is configured and uploaded by a Song administrator.

+These schema components ensure accurate and consistent metadata validation within Song.

-# The Song Base Schema
+## The Song Base Schema

-Song requires a very minimal set of data to be provided for each schema type, called the `base schema`.
-This data includes basic non-identifiable primary keys of patient data including:
+The **base schema** is a minimal set of data needed for a schema.
+The base schema data includes basic non-identifiable primary keys of patient data, including:

 - Donor ID, Specimen ID, and Sample ID
 - Basic cancer sample descriptors

-In JSON format, the base schema is rendered:
+The base schema can be seen in the code block shown below:

 ```json
 {